If you are a child, teenager, or young adult who was born in another country, you probably have a lot of questions about the rules of immigration.

 - Yes, men and women who have green cards can join and serve in the armed forces voluntarily.

 Special Immigrant Juvenile (SIJ) refers to a classification or protection that our federal government gives some immigrant youth under age 21 who have been abused, abandoned or neglected by a parent.
-Once classified as SIJ, you would be eligible to apply for a green card and obtain a permanent legal residency.
+Once classified as SIJ, you would be eligible to apply for a green card and obtain a permanent legal residency, although there is a waiting period for youths from some countries.

 - Who is eligible for Special Immigrant Juvenile (SIJ) Status?